DataDog/chaos-controller/docs/grpc_disruption.md

   * `<endpoints[i]>.query_pct` defines (out of 100) how frequently this alteration should occur; you may have multiple alterations per endpoint, but you cannot specify a sum total of more than 100 percent for any given endpoint

 :warning: At this time, the gRPC disruption is still being BETA-tested.
-* The disruption is not guaranteed to support disrupting gRPC Streams or chaining the disruption_listener interceptor on an existing interceptor.
+* The disruption is not guaranteed to support disrupting gRPC Streams or chaining the disruptionlistener interceptor on an existing interceptor.
 * Features such as adding latency to requests or returning a valid response other than `emptypb.Empty` are under consideration but currently unsupported.
 * To eliminate performance concerns until we have benchmarked this capability, we recommend you put the interceptor behind a feature flag if you are not regularly applying it (see FAQs for more information).